casouri/vundo/README.txt

 Comparing to undo-tree:

-I don’t think vundo has any real advantage over undo-tree.
-On the contrary, undo-tree has much more features like diff, etc. (And vundo most probably will not add these features.)
-Vundo is really just a code challenge (can we construct an undo tree from linear history) came true.
-One thing I like about vundo is that it lays out the undo tree horizontally instead of horizontally.
+Unlike undo-tree vundo uses emacs built-in undo system so it doesn't require using an alternative undo-system.
+Further, vundo is simpler without as many features such as diffing for e.g. (And vundo most probably will not add more advanced features.)
+Another difference is vundo lays out the undo tree horizontally instead of vertically.